Last-Order/Minyami/readme.md

 `npm install minyami -g`

+There are 2 ways to detect streams on supported sites:

+1. Install Chrome extension (recommanded): https://chrome.google.com/webstore/detail/minyami/cgejkofhdaffiifhcohjdbbheldkiaed
-There's also a UserScript in the root directory of this project called `Minyami Extractor` which can help you to extract m3u8 file urls from web pages.
-Please install it via a browser UserScript management extension such as VioletMonkey(recommended).

-Press `Enter` twice to show `Minyami Extractor` on supported websites.
+2. There's also a UserScript in the root directory of this project called `Minyami Extractor` which can help you to extract m3u8 file urls from web pages.
+Please install it via a browser UserScript management extension such as VioletMonkey.
+Press `Enter` twice to show `Minyami Extractor` on supported websites. (not recommanded, will stop maintenance later).

 ## Usage